drupalprojects/countries/README.txt

  * A countries field.
  * Ability to add any additional Fields to a country.
  * Integration with Views, Token, Apache solr search and Feeds modules.
- * Numerious methods to handle and filter the data.
+ * Numerous methods to handle and filter the data.
  * A country FAPI element.

 Countries 7.x-2.x only